 Whenever I go to my parents house, we have steak or hamburgers, and I always have to have a frying pan fired up to finish cooking my meat, otherwise I am totally turned off by the sight of blood oozing out as I cut.
 How does one get past that?
 Is it just me or do other people hear mooing when you slice into beef?
 For some reason it doesn’t happen to me with chicken, thankfully.

 The good thing about my parents eating steak and burgers, is that my mother normally pairs a salad with those meals and her salads are pret-ty good.
 Pretty, pretty pretty good.
 She just put together this broccoli slaw dish the last time I visited and I was really pleasantly surprised at how good it was (no offense, mom!).
 I have gotten used to pungent flavors of Moroccan cooking from my inlaws!

 This salad was very simple, but with a little kick to it.
 I love that the broccoli slaw is so tiny.
 I love things cut up.
 I am not a chunk person.
 I do not handle textures very well and appreciate the broccoli slaw already sliced and in tiny pieces.
 Also, I love beans.
 I could eat them every day.
 So any recipe with beans is a win in my book!

-Nana’s Broccoli and Bean Slaw
+Nana’s Chickpea Broccoli Slaw Salad